mabuhay (interjection)§

 An official who walks before a dignitary on ceremonial occasions, carrying a mace that represents the dignitary's authority.
 (NOA)

-Note: According to MW and AHD (just above), the macebearer can simply be referred to as the mace.
+Note: The macebearer can also be referred to as simply the mace.

 Silly behavior or nonsense.
 (CD)